yannikmadeheim-del/pyFBS-nonlinear/docs/examples/05_SEMM.rst

 Numerical model
 ---------------
-FRFs used for the parent model numerical model can be imported, or generated from the mass and stiffness matrix.
+FRFs used for the parent model numerical model can be imported to Python or generated with the mass and stiffness matrix using :mod:`pyFBS.MK_model.FRF_synth`.
 Locations and directions for which FRFs are generated are defined in an Excel file and can be parsed into a :mod:`pandas.DataFrame`.

 .. code-block:: python